RyzenGatto/GateKeep/README.md

 ## Info

 This is version 1.1, it is not secure.
 If you deploy it without changes your bot and Cloudmersive API tokens will be public.
-Cloudmersive requires an account and is free up to 800 calls.
+Cloudmersive requires an account and is free up to 800 calls a month.

 Keep in mind that this bot will download ALL files posted in your discord server.
 This code should run on a remote server gapped from your personal device, but it's your PC.